apache/incubator-brooklyn/docs/guide/yaml/advanced-example.md

       enricher.targetValue: $brooklyn:formatString("%s:%s", $brooklyn:attributeWhenReady("host.address"), $brooklyn:config("elasticsearch.tcp.port"))
 ~~~

 In this example, we take the host.address and append the TCP port, outputting the result as url.tcp.
-After this has been done, we now need to collet all the URLs into a list in the Cluster entity, as follows:
+After this has been done, we now need to collect all the URLs into a list in the Cluster entity, as follows:

 ~~~yaml
 brooklyn.enrichers: